pixelpassion/drf-saas-starter/docs/apps.rst

 * Saving mails to the database
 * Use of dynamic mail templates

-Fore more information read :doc:`email`:
+Fore more information read :doc:`email`.

 Comments